whubaichuan/TinyFoA/README.md

-# TinyFoA: Memory Efficient Forward-Only Algorithm for On-Device Learning
+# TinyFoA: Memory Efficient Forward-Only Algorithm for On-Device Learning (Acccepted by AAAI 2025)

 This repository provides the reproducible code for all the reported results in the paper **TinyFoA: Memory Efficient Forward-Only Algorithm for On-Device Learning**.